bmansk8/guitar-app/README.md

 ## Utilities used

-HTML, CSS, JavaScript, fontAwesome, eslint, react router, and react bootstrap SIDE NOTE:
+HTML, CSS, JavaScript, fontAwesome, eslint, react router, and react bootstrap.<br />
-I will try to migrate to bootstrap 5's alpha becomes more stable and or has a full release
+SIDE NOTE:I will try to migrate to bootstrap 5's alpha when it becomes more stable and or has a full release

 ## Available Scripts